CultureSupport/Jupiter-Notebook-Instance/README.md

 # Jupiter-Notebook-Instance

 ```
-nning Speed Exections on Instance of Python inside Jupiter Notebooks, and turn Into a Versatile Super Network runner for python , Change A Parameter Engine into Loading Language Parameters for Dathu Code Language with Python
+nning Speed Exections on Instance of Python
+inside Jupiter Notebooks,
+and turn Into a Versatile Super Network runner for python.
+ Change A Parameter Engine into Loading Language Parameters
+for Dathu Code Language with Python